European foreign policy experts visit Saint Michael’s for dynamic discussion

 The visitors arrived in Vermont as part of the U.S. Department of State’s premier professional exchange program, to learn how states get involved in the formulation of foreign policy, and said they met with political leaders such as Vermont Lieutenant Governor David Zuckerman during their stay.
 They specifically visited St. Mike’s to meet with college-age youth and members of the campus community, pulling desks into a circle with the students and faculty, and launching into an hour-long discussion.

-Jeffrey Ayres is Chair and Professor of Political Science and International Relations and Director of the Center for Global Engagement at Saint Michael’s College.
+Jeffrey Ayres is Chair and Professor of Political Science and International Relations and Director of the Institute for Global Engagement at Saint Michael’s College.
 (Photo by Cat Cutillo)

 “There’s a huge question in Europe, especially in Ukraine, [what] U.S. support will look next year in the upcoming 2024 election and how the elections might affect U.S. support for Ukraine,” said Stephan Bischoff of Germany at the beginning of the discussion.